imjoy-team/imjoy-elfinder/README.md

 http://127.0.0.1:8765
 ```

+Depending on where you started the command, the file browser will show your current folder as root directory or HOME.

-By default, it will browse the example data folder.
-In order to browse your own directory, you can set it by passing `--root-dir=/PATH/TO/MY/FOLDER`.
+In order to browse your own directory, you can manually set the root directory by passing `--root-dir=/PATH/TO/MY/FOLDER`.

 ![jupyter-elfinder-screenshot](example-data/jupyter-elfinder-screenshot.png)